-GUIDE TO CLERY ACT OFFENSES IN NEW MEXICO Offense Clery Act Crime Definition(s) followed by Commonly Used and Associated State Statute(s) 30-9-11 Criminal sexual penetration is the unlawful and intentional Criminal Sexual causing of a person to engage in sexual intercourse, Penetration cunnilingus, fellatio or anal intercourse or the causing of penetration, to any extent and with any object, of the genital or anal openings of another; whether or not there is any emission. c c The touching of the private body parts of another person for the purpose of sexual gratification without the consent of the Fondling victim, including instances where the victim is incapable nes of giving consent because of his/her age or temporary or Ë permanent mental or physical incapacity.
-Primary Crimes 30-9-12 Criminal sexual contact is the unlawful and intentional mai Criminal touching of or application of force, without consent, to the i.
-Sexual Contact unclothed intimate parts of another who has reached his - eighteenth birthday, or intentionally causing another who has 8 reached his eighteenth birthday to touch one's intimate parts.
-30-9-13 Criminal sexual contact of a minor is the unlawful and Criminal Sexual intentional touching of or applying force to the intimate parts Contact of a Minor of a minor or the unlawful and intentional causing of a minor to touch one's intimate parts.
-For this purposes of this section, "intimate parts" means primary genital area, groin, buttocks, 3 anus or breast.
+GUIDE TO CLERY ACT OFFENSES IN NEW MEXICO Offense 30-9-11 Criminal Sexual Penetration Clery Act Crime Definition(s) followed by Commonly Used and Associated State Statute(s) Criminal sexual penetration is the unlawful and intentional causing of a person to engage in sexual intercourse, cunnilingus, fellatio or anal intercourse or the causing of penetration, to any extent and with any object, of the genital or anal openings of another; whether or not there is any emission.
+Crimes Fondling The touching of the private body parts of another person for the purpose of sexual gratification without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or temporary or permanent mental or physical incapacity.
+Primary Crimes Criminal Sexual Contact touching of or application of force, without consent, to the unclothed intimate parts of another who has reached his eighteenth birthday, or intentionally causing another who has reached his eighteenth birthday to touch one's intimate parts.
+30-9-13 Criminal Sexual Contact of a Minor Criminal sexual contact of a minor is the unlawful and intentional touching of or applying force to the intimate parts of a minor or the unlawful and intentional causing of a minor to touch one's intimate parts.
+For this purposes of this section, "intimate parts" means primary genital area, groin, buttocks, anus or breast.
 Incest Sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law.
 If force or threat of force exists then this will be counted as Rape 30-10-3.
-Incest consists of knowingly and intentionally intermarrying Incest or having sexual intercourse with persons within the following degrees of consanguinity: parents and children including grandparents and grandchildren of every degree, brothers and sisters of the half as well as of whole blood, uncles and nieces, 8 aunts and nephews.
+Incest Incest consists of knowingly and intentionally intermarrying or having sexual intercourse with persons within the following degrees of consanguinity: parents and children including grandparents and grandchildren of every degree, brothers and sisters of the half as well as of whole blood, uncles and nieces, aunts and nephews.
 Statutory Rape Sexual intercourse with a person who is under the statutory age of consent.
 If force or threat of force exists then this will be counted as Rape.
-Count only victims that fit the state's statutory age limit. ) Criminal sexual penetration in the fourth degree consists of all criminal sexual Sexual Penetration penetration: 1.) not defined in Subsection D through F of the statute perpetrated on a child thirteen to sixteen years of age when the perpetrator is at least eighteen years of age and is at least four years older than the child and not the spouse of that child.
+Count only victims that fit the state's statutory age limit.
+30-9-11.G Criminal Sexual Penetration Criminal sexual penetration in the fourth degree consists of all criminal sexual penetration: 1.) not defined in Subsection D through F of the statute perpetrated on a child thirteen to sixteen years of age when the perpetrator is at least eighteen years of age and is at least four years older than the child and not the spouse of that child.